pioneers/website/software/robot_api.md

 **limit switch**  Device that delivers information to the robot.
 Limit switches are like buttons and report whether they have been pressed or not.

 **line follower** Device that delivers information to the robot.
-A Line follower is a sensor that detects only how reflective the surface in front of it is.
+A line follower is a sensor that detects only how reflective the surface in front of it is.

 **motor** Powerful device that converts electrical power to rotation.

-**paramameters (params)** Values that are given to a function when called.
+**parameters (params)** Values that are given to a function when called.
 For example, `my_function(parameter1, parameter2)`

-**PID** Short for Proporitional Integral Differntial.
+**PID** Short for Proportional Integral Differential.
 Process for maintaining a sensor value.
 Similar to cruise control.

 **RFID**  Short for Radio Frequency Identification.
 A technology that allows passive (unpowered) devices to communicate data wirelessly using radio waves